-Clearly there is an essential difference between ``post-training'' compression methods like Product Quantization which \emph{can utilize similarities between concepts} and ``during training'' techniques based on hashing, which are forced to randomly mix up concepts.
-This paper's key contribution is to bridge that gap: We present a novel compression approach we call ``Clustered Compositional Embeddings'' (or CQR for short) \emph{that combines hashing and clustering while retaining the benefits of both methods.} By continuously interleaving clustering with training, we train recommendation models with accuracy matching post-training quantization, while using a fixed parameter count and computational cost throughout training, matching hashing based methods.
+Clearly, there is an essential difference between ``post-training'' compression methods like Product Quantization which \emph{can utilize similarities between concepts} and ``during training'' techniques based on hashing, which are forced to randomly mix up concepts.
+This paper's key contribution is to bridge that gap: We present a novel compression approach we call ``Clustered Compositional Embeddings'' (or CCE for short) \emph{that combines hashing and clustering while retaining the benefits of both methods.} By continuously interleaving clustering with training, we train recommendation models with performance matching post-training quantization, while using a fixed parameter count and computational cost throughout training, matching hashing-based methods.

-In spirit, our effort can be likened to methods like RigL \citep{evci2020rigging}, which discovers the wiring of a sparse neural network during training rather than pruning a dense network post training.
-Our work can also be seen as a form of ``Online Product Quantization'', though prior work like \cite{xu2018online} focused only on updating code words already assigned to concept.
+In spirit, our effort can be likened to methods like RigL \citep{evci2020rigging}, which discovers the wiring of a sparse neural network during training rather than pruning a dense network post-training.
+Our work can also be seen as a form of ``Online Product Quantization''~\cite{xu2018online}, though prior work focused only on updating code words already assigned to the concept.
 Our goal is more ambitious: We want to learn \emph{which} concepts to group together without ever knowing the ``true'' embedding for the concepts.

 \emph{Why is this hard?} Imagine you are training your model and at some point decide to use the same vector for IDs $i$ and $j$.
 For the remaining duration of the training, you can never distinguish the two IDs again, and thus any decision you make is permanent.
 The more you cluster, the smaller your table gets.
 But we are interested in keeping a constant number of parameters throughout training, while continuously improving the clustering.